nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Open and close files

 The following code show how to open and close a file in a safe way.
 Generally D does not attempt to provide thin wrappers over equivalent functions from the [C](https://en.wikipedia.org/wiki/C_(programming_language)) standard library, but manipulating such file handles directly is unsafe and error-prone in many ways.
-The <code>File</code> type ensures safe manipulation, automatic file closing, and a lot of convenience.
-The underlying handle is maintained in a [reference-counted](https://en.wikipedia.org/wiki/Reference_counting) manner, such that as soon as the last <code>File</code> variable goes out of scope, the underlying handle is automatically closed.
+The `File` type ensures safe manipulation, automatic file closing, and a lot of convenience.
+The underlying handle is maintained in a [reference-counted](https://en.wikipedia.org/wiki/Reference_counting) manner, such that as soon as the last `File` variable goes out of scope, the underlying handle is automatically closed.

 <script src="https://gist.github.com/nomad-software/33365afda104c3ff4d50c20341c73773.js"></script>

-If an exception is thrown, there has been an error accessing the file and the <code>errno</code> property of the exception can be examined to find out what went wrong.
-Because the <code>File</code> type is a wrapper over a C function, the error number returned will be equal to the constants defined in <code>core.stdc.errno</code>.
+If an exception is thrown, there has been an error accessing the file and the `errno` property of the exception can be examined to find out what went wrong.
+Because the `File` type is a wrapper over a C function, the error number returned will be equal to the constants defined in `core.stdc.errno`.
 This is the most common way of accessing files and handling any errors that occur.
-Extended information can be gleaned from a file using the <code>std.file.getAttributes</code> function which returns an unsigned integer.
+Extended information can be gleaned from a file using the `std.file.getAttributes` function which returns an unsigned integer.
 This integer contains several [bit flags](https://en.wikipedia.org/wiki/Bit_field) that are set in an operating system specific manner.
 More information about these flags can be found [here](https://dlang.org/phobos/std_file.html#.getAttributes).

 [Documentation](https://dlang.org/phobos/std_stdio.html#.File)